-The frontal airbag sensor, on the lower radiator support cannot, under any circumstance, be moved from the present mounting location.
-The SDM, side impact sensor (SIS), and rollover sensor (ROS) cannot, under any circumstance, be moved from their present mounting locations in vehicles equipped with head-curtain side-impact air bags.
+The front airbag sensor, on the lower radiator support, the SDM and side impact sensor (SIS) when equipped, cannot under any circumstances be moved from present mounting locations in the vehicles.

 Welding

 CAUTION: Fuel tank and fuel lines must be drained and all vapors purged to ensure non-combustible mixture before any welding, brazing or soldering.